Bachelor of Science in Civil Engineering

 A multitude of classes include engineering graphics, statics, mechanics of solids and fluids, surveying, communications, structural design, transportation, water and wastewater systems, and earth structures.
 The CEEM program bridges the gap from theory to practice through innovative classes and hands-on labs.

-The Department of Civil Engineering and Engineering Mechanics sponsors a student chapter of the American Society of Civil Engineers (SCE).
+The UA Department of Civil Engineering and Engineering Mechanics sponsors a student chapter of the American Society of Civil Engineers.
 The highly-motivated students in this organization are active in competing in regional conferences, sponsoring an annual career night for engineering students, adopting a highway, and promoting professional engineering examinations through the Arizona Board of Registration.